chrissherratt/headless-js-test/README.markdown

 from within Ant.
 Integration with a Hudson project is fairly trivial, and has been tested.
 Make sure to preserve each build to get a graph of test history.

+Note: Both Ant and HtmlUnit can be fairly noisy on the console, see the included conf/log4j.properties for getting the console output to be more readable during test runs.

 ## TestRunner

 Loads html testpages and waits for all javascript to execute.